Members

 • To choose your own practitioner(s) from our list of behavioral health practitioners.
 If you are not satisfied with your initial choice, you have the right to choose another practitioner from our network.

-• To receive information about CBA, our service practitioners and your rights and responsibilities.
+• To receive information about CBA, our services, practitioners and member’s rights and responsibilities.

 • To complain or make appeals about CBA or the care you receive.